eyerisnetwork/Documents/EyeRISWhitepaper.md

 # Accounts

 When an user creates an account in the EyeRIS network, there will be an option to generate a unique human readable name containing 32 characters in length.
-Each user account will require a minimum amount of funds in order to use the network at any give time.
+Each user account will require a minimum amount of funds in order to use the network at any give time (value greater than 0.01 units).
+Each account has a private database which can be used to send and receive memos.
+Ordered memos can define scripts, and the combination of the memos with the scripts enables the execution of smart contracts in the EyeRIS network.